MarkWieczorek/mapmanager/_posts/2017-10-22-fiji-plugins.md

 Fiji plugins are provided to make these conversions fast and easy.

 In all these plugins, great care was taken to extract the voxel size, date, and time.
 This is critical for rapid workflows to always score annotations in um and to make time-series in the correct order.
+If the voxel size, date, or time is not correct, please contact Robert Cudmore directly and we can make them work for your raw data.

 <p class="important"><B>Important:</B> When stacks are first imported into the stack browser, please verify the voxel size, date, and time are set correctly.
 </p>